Joseahfer/Steam-License-Counter/README.md

 # Steam-License-Counter
-Creates a summary of the Steam License page
+Creates a summary of the Steam License page.

+Only works on English (US), no support is given, use as-is.